Update: ‘2023 production date update’ section updated.

 The key to achieving a range of more than 500 miles will be batteries made of a new cell type.
 Called 4680 based on its dimensions – 80 mm length and ~46 mm diameter – this cell can deliver 5X energy, 6X power, and 16% more range.
 Andrew Baglino, Senior Vice President, Powertrain and Energy Engineering, Tesla, revealed these improvements at the Tesla Battery Day event in September 2020.

-The American production site will likely supplement the Japanese factory.
-According to one of Bloomberg’s sources, Panasonic wants to manufacture 4680 batteries at its upcoming U.S. plant.
-Operations here could start as early as 2024.
+According to one of Bloomberg‘s sources, Panasonic wants to manufacture 4680 batteries in the U.S. plant as early as 2024.
 Citing a publicly released government document, Bloomberg suggests that Mayes County is the potential manufacturing site in Oklahoma.

 Tesla is usually quick to adopt new technologies, and the latest example is the structural battery pack in the Model Y. For the Cybertruck it is considering an 800V electrical system instead of the usual 400V.
 Baglino revealed this development during the Q1 2022 earnings conference call on April 20, 2022.